A Victorian tale of gender-bending, hidden identity, obsession and gruesome murder, set in Edinburgh's Old Town.

 The search for the killer comes dangerously close to Liz as she uncovers her own family secrets.

-Kirsty and Angus are embarking on a family sailing trip around the world when their parents disappear in a storm and their boat, the Marianne, is shipwrecked.
+Kirsty and Angus are embarking on a family sailing trip around the world when their parents disappear in a storm and their boat is shipwrecked.
 Marooned on the hidden island of Gruinsoye they discover a land full of mystery and menace.
 A cult of psychics using ancient technology living side by side mythical beings.
 What should have been the experience of a lifetime suddenly turns into a struggle for survival and escape.

 Free ebook download on Smashwords